justus-ai/amazing_food/README.md

 GitHub:
 GitHub is used to store the projects code after being pushed from Git.

-Testing
+# TESTING
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 W3C CSS Validator - Results https://jigsaw.w3.org/css-validator/validator?uri=http%3A%2F%2Famazing-food.herokuapp.com%2Fadd_recipe&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en
 devtools.No errors when i checked on devtools
 ![image](https://user-images.githubusercontent.com/83753891/157632768-046ccee6-f791-4fec-b32d-913b9c948b03.png)
-UNFIXED BUGS:
+# UNFIXED BUGS:
 none
-FEATURES LEFT TO IMPLEMENT:
+# FEATURES LEFT TO IMPLEMENT:
 In the future i would like to add a function where pictures alongside the recipe could be added when a user uploads the recipe.
 Also want ed to add the social media links at the bottom of ach page to link to facebook, instagram, pinterest and other social media to enrich UX.

-Deployment
+# DEPLOYMENT
 This Project was deployed to Heroku using the following steps, first i stalle dheroku from www.heroku.com and followed te following steps:

 1 .
 Create an account on https://heroku.com.
 This should be pretty straight forward.
 2 .
 Install the Heroku CLI on your computer: